Atlético San Luis: Atlético Madrid alliance

-On 16 March 2017 Atlético Madrid announced a 50% ownership of the club along with the Government of San Luis Potosí and other minority owners.
+On March 16, 2017, Atlético Madrid announced a 50% ownership of the club along with the Government of San Luis Potosí and other minority owners.
 The goal was for Atlético Madrid to carry their club talents to San Luis Potosí.
 The club was expected to compete in the Ascenso MX for the 2017–18 season.
 Manager Salvador Reyes Jr. intended on relying on prospects from Atletico Madrid's academy to supplement his roster for the 2017–2018 campaign.

-On April 24, 2017, the club officially began operations, this date is regarded as Atletico de San Luis' anniversary date.
+On April 24, 2017, the club officially began operations, this date is regarded as Atlético de San Luis' anniversary date.

 Promotion to Liga MX

-On 5 May 2019, Atlético San Luis beat rivals Dorados de Sinaloa for the second consecutive time in a tournament final, thus promoting them to the first division of Mexican football.
+On May 5, 2019, Atlético San Luis beat rivals Dorados de Sinaloa for the second consecutive time in a tournament final, thus promoting them to the first division of Mexican football.

 In the Apertura 2021, they finished 12th after an inconsistent run and were eliminated in the repechaje by Santos Laguna.
 The team showed improvement in the Clausura 2022, finishing 10th and advancing to the playoffs.
 They defeated Monterrey in the repechaje, but fell narrowly to eventual finalists Pachuca in the quarterfinals, losing 5-4 on aggregate.

-During the 2023 Apertura season, Atlético San Luis reached the semi-finals, losing to eventual season winners Club América.
+During the 2023 Apertura season, Atlético San Luis reached the semi-finals, losing to eventual season winners América.

 Stadium

-Atlético San Luis play their home matches at the Estadio Alfonso Lastras in San Luis Potosí, San Luis Potosí.
+Atlético San Luis play their home matches at the Estadio Libertad Financiera in the city of San Luis Potosí, San Luis Potosí.
 The stadium capacity is 25,709 people.
 It is owned by Jacobo Payán Latuff, and its surface is covered by natural grass.
 The stadium was opened in May 1999.